Archer's Goon: Plot summary

 When Quentin receives a letter from the town demanding payment of a huge amount in back taxes, Howard and Awful decide that they have to seek help from Hathaway who, they discover, lives 400 years in the past.
 The children visit Hathaway in his Elizabethan household by going through a white door marked CURATOR at the back of the museum.
 Hathaway proves to be very reasonable, stops the street digging, and promises to help about the taxes.
 Howard suggests that Hathaway could bury some money at the site where their garden will be, so he (Howard) can dig it up tomorrow.
-However, Hathaway points out that this wouldn't work; he (Hathaway) can't stop someone else from finding the money during the 400 years in between.
+Hathaway, however, points out that this wouldn't work; he (Hathaway) can't stop someone else from finding the money during the 400 years in between.
 He also tells Howard that Catriona and Quentin found him (Howard) as an infant and adopted him, which proves only to add more to the boy's troubles.

 With Hathaway out of the running, Erskine is the next most likely candidate as the "user of the words".
 The Goon takes Quentin and the two children through the sewers to Erskine's sewage installation outside the city limits.
 It would have been only a short walk above ground, and when asked why he took them through the sewers, the Goon admits that he can only leave the town through the sewer or by a rubbish truck.
 Quentin realizes the Goon is, in fact, Erskine.

 Erskine has the three locked up as a way of exerting even more pressure on Quentin, but they manage to escape with the help of the aforementioned Ginger Hind, who insists that he needs Howard's help to be free from Shine.
 Howard now must find the seventh brother, Venturus, who lives in the future.
 Howard identifies Venturus's hiding place by going to a half-constructed building, i.e. a place that will exist in the future.
 As he runs from Erskine's men, he frantically wishes to Hathaway to send him a bus, and lo and behold – one appears.
 He asks Archer for money for the fare, Shine to cause a distraction, and Dillian for a police car to stop Shine's "distraction", which goes a little over the top; all of these things miraculously appear.
 Having asked Catriona where she would live if she lived in the future and told "some house that hasn't been built yet", Howard acts on this suggestion and makes for what he guesses is Venturus's hideout – a half-finished building near the Polytechnic where Quentin works (bearing in mind that as well as housing, Venturus also farms education).